mike-ward/waywards/_posts/2018-06-03-new-parking-pad-for-rv.md

 decided the weight of the vehicle required a small amount of engineering.

 Costs depended mostly on materials.
-Concrete is 3 to 4 times more expensive than stone.
+Concrete was 3 to 4 times more expensive than stone.
 For cost comparisons, concrete bids came in a
 $3,800.
 Limestone was $1,250.
 This included site prep, materials and haul away of waste debris.

-I could of done the limestone job myself but I would need to rent a Bobcat, trailer and plate compactor.
+I could of done the limestone job myself but would require renting a Bobcat, trailer and plate compactor.
 Cost wise, I would not save much.
 Sometimes it's just better to pay someone to do the work.

 The site was excavated 10 to 12 inches deep.
 A (very substantial) landscape cover was laid in the bottom.
 Three courses of limestone were laid.
 Each layer was compressed.
-The limestone had more finings in it than the picture suggests.
+The limestone had more finings in it than the pictures suggests.
 The larger stones came to the top when compressed.

 It rained the next day which caused the limestone to compact and harden